shoaibrayeen/Programmers-Community/Data Structure/Binary Tree/Check if Two Trees are Mirror/readMe.md

     Node* left, *right;
 };

-/* Given two trees, return true if they are mirror of each other */ int areMirror(Node* a, Node* b)
+/* Given two trees, return true if they both of them are mirror of each other */ int areMirror(Node* a, Node* b)
 {
-    /* Case :When both empty */
+    /* Case : When both are empty */
     if (a==NULL && b==NULL)
         return true;
   //if either of them is empty
     if (a==NULL || b == NULL)
         return false;

-    /* Both non-empty, compare them recursively
-     Note that in recursive calls, we pass left of one tree and right of other tree */ return  a->data == b->data &&
+    /* If both are non-empty, compare them recursively Note that in recursive calls, we pass left of one tree and right of other tree */ return  a->data == b->data &&